 Healthy Eating Guidelines for Cancer Prevention

 You can learn to eat a healthy, cancer-fighting diet by following these guidelines from the American Cancer Society:

-- Choose most of the foods you eat from plant sources.
+- Choose many of the foods you eat from plant sources.

 - Be physically active; achieve and maintain a healthy weight.